Priya2216/Priya2216/README.md

 - 💼 &nbsp; Currently working as Software Developer in ORNET Technolgies Pvt.Ltd.
 - 💼 &nbsp; Experience NLP Engineer as a intern(full time) in Dimensionless Technology Pvt. ltd.
-- 💼 &nbsp; looking for opportunity in Data Science or Data Analytics.
+- 💼 &nbsp; looking for opportunity in SDE or Data Science.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Pursuring PG in Data Science course in IT Vedant Institute.